NDA-Software/socket-actions/docs/server/socket.md

 ### Public Methods

+- start: This starts the WebSocket with the given configurations given during the constructor.
+- restart: This closes the webSocket (not the http server) and runs start again.
+- closeSocket: This closes only the WebSocket instance without touching the http server.
 - close: This closes both the socket and the http server.
 - sendMessage (socket: ClientSocket, data: DataType | string): Sends data to clientSocket passed.
 - sendMessageById (id: string, data: DataType): Finds the clientSocket by the id in userData and then sends data to it.